MicrosoftDocs/windows-itpro-docs/browsers/edge/new-policies.md

 The Microsoft Edge team introduces new Group Policies and MDM Settings for IT administrators to configure Microsoft Edge.
 The new policies include enabling/disabling full-screen mode, printing, favorites bar, saving history; prevent certificate error overrides; configure New Tab page, the  Home button, startup options, and managing extensions.

-You can find the Microsoft Edge Group Policy settings in the following location of the Group Policy Editor:<p>&nbsp;&nbsp;&nbsp;Computer Configuration\Administrative Templates\Windows Components\Microsoft Edge\
+You can find the Microsoft Edge Group Policy settings in the following location of the Group Policy Editor:<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Computer Configuration\Administrative Templates\Windows Components\Microsoft Edge\

 <!-- RS5 policies -->